making magic is a matter of mind!

 Context Craft invites every human being to discover the limitless potential of what can be created together.

-It’s just beeswax and sticks.
+It just starts with beeswax and sticks.
 Yet it contains enough to make you think, get creative and start to reshape the world around you.

 Play alone, together, in teams, in competition, just for fun, or with the goal to create something specific.